ireaneus/CDI/docs/OTSurvey/OTSurveyFinalCharts.md

 **Ezekiel** – One of the Bible’s major prophets.
 Taken into Babylonian captivity by King Nebuchadnezzar.
 Known for having visions of a *“wheel in the middle of a wheel”* (**Ezekiel 1, 10**) and a valley of dry bones (**Ezekiel 37**).

-**Ezra** – An Aaronic priest who led the effort, along with the Great Synagogue, to canonize the Old Testament.
+**Ezra** – An Aaronic priest who led the effort, along with the Great Synagogue, to canonize the Old Testament (458 BC).

 **Gibeonites** – A people group descended from the Amorites (**2 Samuel 21:2**).
 They are described in **Joshua 9** as people who deceived the Israelites in order to protect themselves.
 After the Israelites had defeated the cities of Jericho (**Joshua 6–7**) and Ai (**Joshua 8**), many of the nearby Canaanites united to form a large army to fight Israel (**Joshua 9:1–2**).